What Is An Immersion Blender? Ultimate Guide To Immersion Blenders

 Splattering

-Immersion blenders can create splatters and messes, especially when blending at high speeds or when working with thin liquids.
+Immersion blenders can create splatters and messes, especially when blending at high speeds or working with thin liquids.
 This can make cleanup more time-consuming, as you'll need to wipe down surfaces and possibly even yourself.

-Risk of Scratching Cookware
+Risk Of Scratching Cookware

 If you're blending in a pot or container with a non-stick or delicate surface, the metal blades of the immersion blender could potentially scratch or damage the coating.